 Public Holidays 2017

-This page contains a calendar of all 2017 public holidays for Tuvalu.
+This page contains a national calendar of all 2017 public holidays for Tuvalu.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |15 Apr||Sat||Holy Saturday|

 |10 Jun||Sat||Queen's Birthday|

 |7 Aug||Mon||National Children's Day|

 |3 Oct||Tue||Independence Day Holiday|

 Prince of Wales' Birthday